HNSS-US/cowrie-honeypot-experiment/documentation/ManualInstallDigitalOcean.md

             5. $ sudo netstat -nalp | grep -i ssh (Confirm ssh on Port 22666)
             6. $ sudo systemctl status ssh
 #### Configure iptable rules.
+> *Note: Using IP Tables is one of three possible [methods](https://cowrie.readthedocs.io/en/latest/INSTALL.html) to have cowrie listen on Port 22.*

          1. iptable rules
             1. $ sudo iptables -t nat -L (Current state) Add rules REROUTING to where cowrie will be running on 2222 and 2223